Provinces of North Korea: Claimed provinces

 As part of leader Kim Jong Un's declaration that deemed peaceful unification unfeasible with South Korea, the North Korean constitution was amended in 2024 to redefine the Republic of Korea — now recognising its existence, but without establishing bilateral relations — as its 'primary enemy state' (적대국); relinquishing its claim to the said areas, but at the same time vowed to reclaim the South through "nuclear force".
 However, the full copy of its updated constitution, which may include exact articles or amendments related to territorial changes, has yet to be released for international audiences to further substantiate the North's recent actions.
+On 23 March 2026, the Constitution was amended by the first session of the 15th Supreme People's Assembly, with the new amendments stating that North Korea's territory "includes the territory bordering the People's Republic of China and the Russian Federation to the north, and the Republic of Korea to the south, as well as the territorial seas and airspace established thereon".